yunyty/es/README.md

 ## Discord
 - https://discord.gg/awjPwkTjAN

+# About kAIO
+## kAIO has awesome features
+kAIO comes with plugins that suits everyone's needs.

+## Long History of quality control
+kAIO has remained strong and running for 7+ years, since league 4.19 patch until today, consistant with updates and fixes

+## Perfect tasks Management
+All champion and utility plugins use a custom algorithm to help keep perfect track of all activities without lowering your Frame Rate

+## Always Up-to-date
+kAIO is always updated with latest league changes and comaptiable with all future league and ensoul updates

+## Avaliable for everyone
+kAIO is commited to remain free to use for everyone, with a paid version that targets people that want to get the most of kAIO features!

+## Customiziations
+All plugins that come with kAIO can be customized to your liking!
+No hardcoded features nonsense!

+## 100+ Plugins Supported
+We are commited to bring the newest and freshes league plugins that are unique and hand written to suit everyone needs

+## Continuous support
+As long as kAIO is alive, we are commited to provide support to it's users!

+# Plugins
 ## Yone
 - Auto R if can hit X Champions
 - Q Usage AoE/Single prediction (Combo/Harass)